Low testosterone is a major concern for many men, and one of the most popular products for its treatment is AndroGel®.

 - High cholesterol

-There have been far too many lawsuits against the makers of AndroGel to list them all on one page, but we would like to share details of at least one recently-filed case.
+There have been far too many lawsuits against the makers of AndroGel to list them all on one page, but we would like to share details of a few recent cases.

 The complainants stated that both Abbott and AbbVie provided users with only positive information that suggested there was a substantial need for the drugs, but failed to sufficiently warn of serious health risks.